keystonejs/keystone/examples/virtual-field/README.md

 You can also access a GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql), which allows you to directly run GraphQL queries and mutations.

-🚀 Congratulations, you're now up and running with Keystone!

 ## Features

 This project demonstrates how to use virtual fields.